motorcycle destinations

 Continuing onward on Harp Hill Road and Wolfsville Road, you will pass by Doub’s Meadow Park and Gaver Park.
 When you make it to Middleton, you can spend some time decompressing by checking out the War Memorial, High School Watchtower, and Remsberg Park.

-As you clear the southern bend of the loop, you will pass through Gathland State Park before turning northward on Maryland Route 67.
+As you clear the southern curve of the loop, you will pass through Gathland State Park before turning northward on Maryland Route 67.
 You will be within the vicinity of Pleasant Valley Park, Mt.
 Briar Wetlands Preserve as you draw closer to Boonsboro.

 2.11 Baltimore to The “Loopty Loop”